Ensono/amido.github.io/.github/ISSUE_TEMPLATE/help-request.md

 ---

+**Goal:**

-Please describe with details what is your goal and the approaches attempted to sort this out.
+Please describe with details what is your goal

+**Attempted approaches:**

+Please describe the approaches you've attempted to get it sorted.